Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

+The uncertainty $\delta_{\rm FMD}$ of the calculated value of the finite nuclear magnetization distribution contribution (-73 ppm) can be estimated as about 30\% of the value of this contribution (see also the analysis of the HFS data for H-like Re below): $\delta_{\rm FMD}=23$~ppm.
+This value is obtained by comparing contributions of the finite nuclear magnetization distribution to the shielding constant calculated in the WS model, -73~ppm, and in the uniformly magnetized ball model, -96~ppm.
+The latter value has been calculated using the same approach as that employed for the first one (described in the previous section) with only replacement of the nuclear magnetization distribution function $F(r)$.

-As a measure of the uncertainties of the Gaunt and solvent effect, we have used corresponding corrections given in Table \ref{ShieldCalc}, i.e. $\delta_{\rm G}=15$~ppm, $\delta_{\rm sol}=25$~ppm.
-This means that the uncertainties of these corrections are suggested to be 100\%.
+As a measure of the uncertainties of the Gaunt interaction and solvent effects calculated within one method (DFT), we have used corresponding values of these effects given in Table \ref{ShieldCalc}, i.e. $\delta_{\rm G}=15$~ppm, $\delta_{\rm sol}=25$~ppm.
+This means that the (conservative) uncertainties of these corrections are suggested to be 100\%.
+A more accurate calculation of these effects and their uncertainties will be required when the remaining uncertainties are made smaller (e.g. the uncertainty $\delta_{\rm el. corr.}$ considered above is more than an order of magnitude bigger than the effects under consideration).

-As a measure of the uncertainty of the basis set size incompleteness one can use the value of the basis set size correction (-10 ppm) given in Table~\ref{ShieldCalc}.
-But as we have mentioned above, DFT can underestimate the effect of the basis set size increase by a factor of 2.4.
-Thus, we set $\delta_{\rm BS}=24$~ppm.
+Let us estimate the uncertainty due to the basis set incompleteness $\delta_{\rm BS}$.
+For this we can compare shielding constant calculated within the best employed QZQZ basis set and a smaller one, TZTZ basis set.
+These differences for the diamagnetic contributions, paramagnetic contribution and the total shielding constant values calculated within the QZQZ and TZTZ basis sets using the DFT (PBE0) method are $+$38~ppm, $-$10~ppm and $+ $28~ppm, respectively.
+Thus, we can suggest that $\delta_{\rm BS}$ is about 28~ppm.
+However, as we have mentioned above, the DFT approach can underestimate the effect of the basis set size increase for the paramagnetic contribution by a factor of 2.4.
+This will lead to the estimation for the uncertainty of the basis set incompleteness as $38-10\cdot2.4=$14~ppm.
+For the conservative estimate we choose the largest of these two possible values, i.e. we set $\delta_{\rm BS}=28$~ppm.

-The geometry parameters, i.e. Re--O distances in the ReO$_4^-$ anion have been optimized at the relativistic PBE0 level (see above).
+The geometry parameters, i.e. the Re--O distances in the ReO$_4^-$ anion have been optimized at the relativistic PBE0 level (see above).
 To check the uncertainty of the optimized geometry we have also performed geometry optimization within another popular functional -- B3LYP~\cite{b3lyp}.
 Within this approach the optimized Re--O distance was found to be 1.736~\AA, i.e. the estimation for the geometry parameters uncertainty of ReO$_4^-$ is about 0.013~\AA.
 According to our DFT-based estimation, this uncertainty in the geometry structure parameters leads to contribution to the uncertainty of the shielding constant of about $\delta_{\rm geom}=158$~ppm.
-This is about six times bigger than the solvent effect contribution.
+This is about six times bigger than the solvent effect contribution (and is about an order of magnitude bigger than the Gaunt interaction effect).